Georgia vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Bulldogs have been favored by 35 points or more three times this season and covered the spread in one of them.

-- Georgia is 3-3 against the spread and 6-0 overall when the team picks up more than 454.9 yards.
+- When Georgia totals more than 454.9 yards, the team is 3-3 against the spread and 6-0 overall.

-- The Bulldogs have turned the ball over 14 times this season, one more turnover than the Yellow Jackets have forced (13).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.